Providing Divorce Mediation Services Throughout California

 In 1999, domestic partnership was limited to same-sex couples in California.
 But, in 2020, it has evolved to extend rights and protection for opposite-sex couples.

 Hence, couples or partners who want to stay as unmarried partners can use this arrangement besides securing their rights and benefits, here in California.
+To establish it, fill out a domestic partnership form and submit a filing fee to the California Secretary of State’s office.

 2. Cohabitation Agreement